lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

   }
   ```

-- Case 3: _package.JavaScripton_
+- Case 3: _package.json_

+  If you set `"type": "module"` in your `package.json`, all `.js` files will be treated as ES modules, and thus in
+  strict mode.

   ```json
   {
     "type": "module"
   }
   ```

-  > All `.JavaScript` files will be treated as ES modules, and thus in strict mode.

-#### Summary

-For modern JavaScript development, you should always use strict mode, except the cases when you need to work with legacy
-code that can not be compatible with it.

 ### `var` vs `let`